 However, if you find brushing it every day a hassle then make sure you comb it at least two or three times a week using a pin brush.

 Check its ears to ensure that there is no wax built up.
-Also, make it a point to remove any extra hair growing in the air canal, you could seek help.
+Also, make it a point to remove any extra hair growing in the air canal.

-Clean its eyes too on a routine basis and ensure that there is no mucus formation within.
+Clean its eyes on a routine basis and ensure that there is no mucus formation within.

 Brushing its teeth twice or thrice a week and trimming its nails one or two times in a month are the other hygiene requirements needed to be followed.
-Since grooming them could be a challenge you can hire a professional groomer who would maintain your Bichon Frise well in every 4 or 6 weeks.
+Since taking care of them could be a challenge you can hire a professional groomer who would maintain your Bichon Frise well in every 4 or 6 weeks.

-They are noted for their high intelligence level and quick learning ability, hence training them would be an immense pleasure, though a firm, strict taskmaster.
+They are noted for their high intelligence level and quick learning ability, hence training them would be an immense pleasure.

 The National Research Council of the National Academies mentions that an adult Bichon weighting about 15 pounds needs approximately 370 calories on a daily basis.
 While choosing dog food for your Bichon Frise make sure that it consists of meat meals and whole meats both of which are considered to be a good protein source, as well as chicken fats.
 Avoid dog foods containing wheat, soy, and corn alongside additives and artificial colorings.